stffrdhrn/stffrdhrn.github.io/_posts/2023-02-19-or1k-fpu-port.md

 ## What is FPU Porting?

-The FPU in modern CPU's allows CPU's to do floating point math like addition, subtraction, multiplication.
+The FPU in modern CPU's allow the processor to do floating point math like addition, subtraction, multiplication.
 When used in a user application the FPU's function becomes more of a math accelerator, accelerating math operations like `sin`, `sinf`, `expf`.
 Not all FPU's provide the same set of FPU operations nor do they have to.
-When enabled, the compiler will will add floating point instructions where they can be used.
+When enabled, the compiler will insert floating point instructions where they can be used.

 OpenRISC FPU support was added to GCC [a while back](https://www.phoronix.com/news/GCC-10-OpenRISC-FPU).
 We can see how this works with a simple example.